JiakunYan/arl/README.md

 }
 ```

+## Build
+ARL is a header-only library, so you just need to add the `arl` subdirectory to your include path
+and include the header file `arl.hpp` in your application source code.

+ARL is built upon the [GASNet-EX](https://gasnet.lbl.gov/) communication library,
+so you need to install GASNet-EX in your system, add its header files to your include path, and link it.

+ARL needs the `GCC` compiler with the flag `-std=gnu++17`.

+We provide a `Makefile` under the `examples` and `tests` subdirectories.
+To build our examples and tests, set the environment variable `gasnet_prefix` as your GASNet-EX install directory path
+and call `make [target_name]`.

+You could also modify our `Makefile` for your own applications.

 ## Bug
 Please let us know if you identify any bugs or general usability issues by creating
 an issue on GitHub or directly contacting the authors.